8 Best Renters Insurance Companies in Rhode Island of 2025

 Living near forests where wildfire can spread and damage your rental will affect your premium.

-And if you live in an area where natural disasters like high winds, hail, and hailstones are prominent, you will pay more for your policy since the risk of covering your rental will be higher.
+If you live in an area where natural disasters like high winds, hail, and hailstones are prominent, you will pay more for your policy since the risk of covering your rental will be higher.

 Unfortunately, Rhode Island is susceptible to frequent hurricanes, so residents here pay more for their premiums.